*This post may contain affiliate links for which I earn commissions.*

 Why Good Pruners Are So Important

 I have a pair of Felcos which I purchased when I was doing my Associate Diploma in Horticulture way back in 1993 and they’re still going strong.
 When I first finished my Diploma I worked in propagation for a number of years and used to produce at least a couple of hundred cuttings a day.
-Back then I was paid piece rate and so the more I could produce, the more I was paid.
+Back then I was paid a piece rate so the more I could produce, the more I was paid.
 Additionally, not only did I have to cut the plant material to size and reduce some of the leaf growth but I also had to take a small sliver off the bottom of the stem to make rooting easier.

 As you can imagine, it’s absolutely necessary to have a sharp, reliable tool for this kind of intricate work.